 You are scheduled for an endoscopic examination at our division.

-For some procedures (gastroscopy, ERCP, endosonography) you must be sober (last meal on the evening before the examination).
-Other interventions (colonoscopy, capsule endoscopy) require complex preparation (instructions).
+For some procedures (gastroscopy, ERCP, endosonography) you must be fasting (last food intake the evening before the examination).
+Other procedures (colonoscopy, capsule endoscopy) require complex preparation (instructions).

-If you are taking anticoagulants or insulin or antibiotics, please discuss the procedure with your doctor in good time.
-Please take the blood pressure medication in the morning before the examination.
+If you are taking anticoagulants, insulin or antibiotics, please discuss the procedure with your physician in good time.
+Please take your blood pressure medication in the morning before the examination.

-After many of the examinations, you can go home straight away.
-If you have been given an "injection for calming/pain relief", you must remain in our relaxation room for 1-3 hours, depending on the medication used.
-You are also not allowed to drive or sign contracts for 24 hours after being given tranquilizers.
-If complex interventions are necessary, it is possible that you will be admitted to the hospital for monitoring.
+After many of the examinations you may go home immediately.
+If you have been given a "sedative/pain relief injection", you will need to remain in our rest room for 1-3 hours, depending on the medication used.
+In addition, you will not be allowed to drive a vehicle or sign any contracts for 24 hours after sedation has been administered.
+If complex procedures are necessary, it is possible that you will be admitted as an inpatient for monitoring purposes.
 In most cases, this will be planned in advance and discussed with you.

 Appointment: Phone +43 (0)1 40400-47780 or -47295

 Fax: +43 (0)1 40400-47990

 Nursing area management: DGKS Natascha Papouschek